Website hosted by arc19 Web Design.

 Members will at all times be held responsible for the conduct of their visitors, and as such shall be liable to any disciplinary action for any misconduct of those visitors.

-The Scottish Bowling Association’s laws of the game, shall be followed in all matches, and competitions for prizes.
+Bowls Scotland laws of the game shall be followed in all matches and competitions.

 The Management Committee shall have the powers to make bye-laws from time to time, as it sees fit.
 Such bye-laws must be posted up in the club house, with 7 days notice Prior to its commencement.

-At a meeting called specifically for that purpose, the Club can be dissolved.
-Three Quarters of all Ordinary, Retired, Young adult and Honorary members, must be present at the meeting.
+At a meeting called specifically for that purpose the Club can be dissolved.

-The vote to dissolve the Club must be carried by, at least, Three quarters of such members present.
+75% of all members must be present at the meeting & the vote to dissolve the Club must be carried by at least 75% of such members present.

-If the winding up, or dissolution of the Club there remains, after satisfaction of all it’s debts and liabilities, any property whatsoever, the same shall not be paid or distributed amongst the members of the Club, but shall be given, or transferred, to some other organisation having objects similar to the objects of the Club.
-Such organisation, or organisations, to be determined by the members of the Club, by a resolution passed at a General meeting at or before the time of the dissolution.
-And if and so far as effect cannot be given to such provision then to some charitable objective.
+If the winding up, or dissolution of the Club there remains, after satisfaction of all it’s debts and liabilities, any property whatsoever, the same shall not be paid or distributed amongst the members of the Club, but shall be given, or transferred to another registered CASC, a registered charity or the Sports governing body for use by them in related community sports.
+Such organisation, or organisations, to be determined by the members of the Club.

 a) Excisable liquors shall only be brought into the Club premises, with the consent or by order of the committee.